2018 VG18: Physical characteristics

 The size of is unmeasured, but based on its intrinsic brightness, it is likely large enough to make it a dwarf planet candidate.
 Based on its apparent brightness and large distance, 's absolute magnitude is estimated to be in the range of 3.4-4.5.
 According to the Minor Planet Center, it is the ninth intrinsically brightest scattered-disc object.

 The albedo (reflectivity) of has not been measured nor constrained, thus its diameter can not be calculated with certainty.
 Assuming that the albedo of is within the range of 0.10–0.15, its diameter should be around 440–870 km.

+Johnston’s archive estimates a diameter of 610 km, and assumes a albedo of 0.126.